SkeldJS/Hindenburg/pages/Plugins/developing-plugins.md

 > Check out the [NPM docs for the `package-lock.json` file](https://docs.npmjs.com/cli/v8/configuring-npm/package-lock-json) for more information.

 ## Recommended Editors
-The two recommended editors for development with Hindenburg are [VSCode](https://code.visualstudio.com/) and [WebStorm](https://www.jetbrains.com/webstorm/).
+The two recommended editors for development with Waterway are [VSCode](https://code.visualstudio.com/) and [WebStorm](https://www.jetbrains.com/webstorm/).
 Other editors may or may not work fine, but they won't be guaranteed support.

 ![image](https://user-images.githubusercontent.com/60631511/144727802-3adf2f70-a99d-41cd-b748-47dc791ab651.png)
 _VSCode_